eirikb/tick/Readme.md

     npm i tick-cli
     ./node_modules/.bin/tick ./script.js

-Then copy the script snippet from terminal into browser console.
+Then copy the script snippet from terminal into DevTools console.

 ## License